 Importing “Looks” via QR Code Scanning

-• Applying the “Look”: Upon successful scanning, Snapseed will interpret the QR code and apply the encoded editing parameters to the currently selected image.
+- Applying the “Look”: After it scans successfully, Snapseed reads the QR code and applies the editing parameters contained within the QR code to the current selected image.

 Conclusion